 Prince: The Immersive Experience

-Celebrating the Artist known as Prince, by visiting Prince: The Immersive Experience, an interactive, multisensory experience.
+Celebrating the Artist known as Prince, by visiting Prince: The Immersive Experience (540 N. Michigan Avenue), an interactive, multisensory experience.
 Tour 10 immersive spaces and explore his life, revolution, and talent as you step inside the iconic Purple Rain album cover and an audiovisual dance party designed by Prince’s lighting and production designer.
 Explore exclusive artifacts curated by The Prince Estate and play music producer with the original sessions from one of Prince’s greatest hits in Studio A. This limited-time run is perfect for Prince fans and music lovers alike.
-Tickets must be purchased in advance and are on sale now.

 See the Water Displays at Buckingham Fountain